To make sure your arrival in the UK goes as smoothly as possible it is a good idea to learn as much as possible about

 For full details please see our Airport Transfer Service page.

-Our International Welcome Programme is the week of 10th September 2018.
+Our International Welcome Programme is taking place on the 13th and 14th of September 2018.
 It will provide you with essential information about living and studying here; there are useful information sessions and social activities to help you make new friends.
-We will be releasing our programme very soon, so please be sure to check back on this page for more information.
+Please see our International Welcome and Pre-enrolment Programme for more information.

 As you join the University you are required to complete pre-enrolment before you can enrol online.
 Pre-enrolment is where we scan originals of your passport, immigration permission (visa) and the qualifications that helped you get an offer for your course (these would normally be the certificates/transcripts listed on your CAS).

 The week after the International Welcome is Faculty Induction.
 After pre-enrolment you can enrol online and start your academic journey at Manchester Met.
-Your personalised academic welcome information can be found on the University's welcome website.
+Your personalised academic welcome information can be found on the University's welcome section.

 In September and January the Freshers’ Fair at The Students' Union will give you the chance to find out about the sports and recreational clubs and societies available to you while you are a student at Manchester Metropolitan University.
 You can find out about the social and recreational activities available through The Students' Union throughout the year, but the Fairs are a great opportunity to meet students from across the University.